 Operational testing with the USMC, during which nearly 12,000 artillery rounds were fired by four production systems, was completed in December 2004.
-A contract for full-rate production of 495 systems was awarded to BAE Systems in April 2005.
-In May 2005, the USMC began fielding the M777 with the 11th Marines unit at Twentynine Palms in California.
+A contract for full-rate production of 495 systems was awarded to BAE Systems in April 2005, and the following month the USMC began fielding the M777 with the 11th Marines unit at Twentynine Palms in California.

 The first 18 systems were delivered to the US Army’s 2nd Battalion, 11th Field Artillery in Hawaii in October 2006.

-United Defense LP of Pascagoula, Mississippi is responsible for final assembly, test and delivery of production systems for the US.
+United Defense LP of Pascagoula, Mississippi, is responsible for the final assembly, test and delivery of production systems for the US.

 M777 howitzer A1 and A2 variants

-The M777 will be the artillery system for the Stryker Brigade Combat Teams (SBCT).
-The M777 is normally operated by a crew of eight men but can be operated with a reduced detachment of five.
+The M777 is the artillery system for the Stryker Brigade Combat Teams (SBCT).
+The M777 is normally operated by a crew of eight men, but can be operated with a reduced detachment of five.

 The M777 was deployed by the US Army and Marine Corps to Afghanistan in December 2007 and to Iraq in 2008.